Once a RTCPeerConnection

-const localStream = await getUserMedia({vide: true, audio: true});
+const localStream = await getUserMedia({video: true, audio: true});

 const peerConnection = new RTCPeerConnection(iceConfig);